hokuda/qcore/README.md

 # optional arguments

-    -h, --help            show this help message and exit -n, --no-core         do not copy the core to the container -c CORE, --core CORE  target core file to analyze -i INSTALLED_RPMS, --installed-rpms INSTALLED_RPMS
+    -h, --help            show this help message and exit -c CORE, --core CORE  target core file to analyze -i INSTALLED_RPMS, --installed-rpms INSTALLED_RPMS
                           text file which contains the list of the installed packages, i.e., the output of `rpm -qa`